CECSMH/react-native-serial-weight-scale/README.md

 The `SerialWeightScale` class is the primary interface for interacting with weight scales.
 Below is a complete example demonstrating device listing, weight reading, monitoring, and event handling.

+**Note**: This module is compatible only with Android devices due to its reliance on Android-specific serial communication APIs.

 ### Example

 ```typescript